gogorichie/zero-to-AI/README.md

   - Storage, Search, Cosmos, etc
 - Leverage read-only keys for the students
 - Share the read-only keys in Teams, and rotate them as necessary
-- Share keys in the form of a ".env" file, easily readable by Python
+- Share keys in the form of an ".env" file easily readable by Python

 ---